-For HIPAA compliance, email containing personal health information, or PHI, must be encrypted.
-This is not a standard feature of Gmail or Google Apps for Work (now known as G Suite), but Google does offer email encryption for paid users of G Suite.
+For HIPAA compliance, email containing personal health information, or PHI, must be end-to-end encrypted.
+This is not a standard feature of Gmail or Google Workspace (formerly known as G Suite).
 Depending on your business’s individual requirements, there are a few other options available to find the sweet spot where Gmail functionality and HIPAA compliance intersect.

 Email communications containing protected health information (PHI) need to meet certain HIPAA security standards to satisfy compliance guidelines.
 These standards are left purposely flexible, which in turn can lead many businesses to wonder whether they’re transmitting PHI according to HIPAA’s Security and Privacy rules.
 The “reasonable safeguards” for email include precautions like encrypting patient-bound email and verifying recipients’ identities prior to disclosing personal information.

 While HIPAA email rules don’t directly require encryption at all times (inter-agency emails, for instance, don’t have mandatory encryption rules), encrypted email by nature fulfills all requirements of HIPAA: sender and recipient are both verified, PHI is protected coming and going and the extra effort taken by all parties involved constitutes a reasonable safeguard.

 Penalties can add up quickly because they are “per violation,” which means every single email that violates HIPAA requirement constitutes a fineable event.
 Penalties are broken down into four tiers:

 The maximum annual fine is $1.5 million for each covered entity.

 Gmail is not innately HIPAA compliant, at least in the way that most businesses use the service.
 Like the vast majority of email services, Gmail does not encrypt emails by default.
 Protecting sensitive data communication falls to you, the user.